judekanjamala/RelRL/README.md

 # WhyRel

 WhyRel is a tool for reasoning about relational properties of object-based programs.
-It relies on the [Why3](http://why3.lri.fr) platform to generate and discharge verification conditions (VCs).
+It can and has been used to verify equivalence of ADTs, noninterference examples, and program transformations.
+WhyRel relies on the [Why3](http://why3.lri.fr) platform to generate and discharge verification conditions (VCs).
 Source files are written in a syntax similar to Java and may contain programs and biprograms (a novel form of product programs).
 WhyRel translates these to WhyML programs that act on an explicit heap/state model.
-The program logic WhyRel implements is based on relational region logic and VCs pertinent to this logic are included in the generated procedure contracts.
+The program logic WhyRel implements is based on relational region logic.
+VCs pertinent to this logic are encoded as lemmas and pre- and post-conditions in specs.

 This repository contains the sources for a new version of WhyRel.
 The previous version was used to evaluate a rich set case studies.
 It performed checks related to encapsulation, generated obligations related to relational contracts, and permitted the use of pure functions in specifications.
-The current version, _under active development_, is a partial reimplementation and is intended to be used for experimenting with encodings and adding additional features.
+The current version, _under active development_, is a reimplementation intended to be used for experimenting with encodings and adding additional features.

 ## Installation